About Adeo: A nonprofit dedicated to people with disabilities, since 1977.

 Our highly trained therapists help patients reduce pain, improve physical function and maximize their physical well-being.
 We offer trigger point dry needling, cupping, treatment for pelvic floor dysfunction and individualized rehabilitation programs to ensure they meet their goals.
 Aquatic therapy is available in our heated pool.

-Unlike many large fitness clubs and gyms, Adeo Fitness offers a comfortable environment to continue or return to fitness.
+Unlike many large fitness clubs and gyms, Adeo Athletic Center offers a comfortable environment to continue or return to fitness.
 Our classes and workouts can be modified to meet and challenge our clients at their current level—from novice to experienced—while giving them the chance to be part of a positive and supportive community.

 For general information, use our contact form or call: 970-339-2444.
 Our offices are located at: 2780 28th Avenue, Greeley, Colorado 80634